pngbarn

 Facts about mount kilimanjaro

 Mount Kilimanjaro’s biggest claim to fame is, without a doubt, its height.
-Standing at a majestic 5,895 meters above sea level, it holds the title of Africa’s tallest mountain.
+It is Africa’s tallest mountain, 5,895 meters above sea level.

 But the highest freestanding mountain in the world?
 What does that mean, and what happened to Everest?
 Kilimanjaro isn’t part of any mountain range.
 It’s in an entire league of its own.